Xeverous/the_website/website/pages/cpp/tutorials/beginner/ya_exceptions/03_exception_specification/exception_specification.rst

 In practice
 ###########

 Apply :cch:`noexcept` very carefully.
 Just because a function doesn't throw doesn't mean it will never do after any future edits.
 You can easily :cch:`std::terminate` your program by applying :cch:`noexcept` and realizing that many stack frames deeper some subfunction can throw.
-Don't use :cch:`noexcept` unless you can verify and guuarantee that all calls within will never throw.
+Don't use :cch:`noexcept` unless you can verify and guarantee that all calls within will never throw.

 Only a small subset of functions is recommended to be marked as :cch:`noexcept`: